Chaostheorie/mdpdf/examples/example.md

 But mdpdf also supports ~~strikethrough~~.

-You can organise your projects with todolists:
+You can organise your projects with todolists (broken ATM):

 -   [ ] But
 -   [x] This